There are many reasons to consider venture capital. Here are five that make a strong argument.

 Co-investing strategy: We invest alongside VCs with sector and/or stage expertise who lead the round and negotiate terms.
 Accessing promising venture deals is what our 20+ full-time investment teams are committed to delivering for you.

 Community: AV leverages a network of 600,000+ subscribers and community members to source capital and deals, conduct due diligence, and assist portfolio companies.
-Our community grows daily, and our new Venture Clubs take our commitment to investor engagement, education, and network sourcing even further.
+As our community grows daily, so does our commitment to investor engagement, education, and network sourcing.

 (4) PitchBook 2020 Annual Global League Tables, February 18, 2021.
 (5) Steven Crossan, “Modelling Suggests Rational Venture Investors Should Have Bigger Portfolios,” April 11, 2018.